sparrowcode/PermissionsKit/README.md

 ## License

 `SPPermission` is released under the MIT license.
-Check `LICENSE.md` for details.
+Check `LICENSE` for details.